bradenacurtis801/NodeWatchman/README.md

 ## Contributing

 We welcome contributions to improve Nodewatchman.
 Please fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any inquiries or issues, please contact [yourname@yourdomain.com](mailto:yourname@yourdomain.com).

 ---

 Nodewatchman is developed to enhance the management and automation of our data center, providing a seamless and efficient way to handle our Linux machines.